-The ECA vendor shall use an IDS that has been successfully undergone Common Criteria evaluation against a NIAP-approved Protection Profile by a NIAP recognized scheme, the vendor shall use such an IDS.
+The ECA Providers shall use an IDS that has been successfully undergone Common Criteria evaluation against a NIAP-approved Protection Profile by a NIAP recognized scheme.

 The EPMA may approve alternate boundary protection (i.e., firewalls and IDS) products.

 6.8 TIME STAMPING